dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 rtcfx_exclude=00-FF
 ```

-If this works, slowly shorten the exculded area until you find the part macOS is getting fussy on
+If this works, slowly shorten the excluded area until you find the part macOS is getting fussy on

 ## macOS GPU acceleration missing on AMD X570